bioming/statistics-for-genomic-data/README.md

 # statistics-for-genomic-data
 notes for statistics in analyzing genomic data
-## choose a suitable statistics for your genomic analysis
+## choose a suitable statistics method for your genomic analysis